-Trafalgar Square is one of the most important and bustling squares in the centre of London.
-It was designed in 1830 to commemorate the victory of the British Navy against the French and Spanish fleets in the Battle of Trafalgar.
+Trafalgar Square is one of the most important and bustling squares in London: designed in 1830 to commemorate the British victory against the French and Spanish fleets in the Battle of Trafalgar.

 The marble column standing 145 feet (nearly 50 m)-tall is topped by a statue of Lord Nelson and guarded by four lions, built with melted bronze from the French Navy canons.